knot126/Melon/Readme.md

 ## Support

-This library is **not well supported for thirdparty projects**, though it is MIT licenced.
+This library is **not well supported for thirdparty projects**, though it is MIT licenced (with exceptions stating you will need to get our permission for using AI and ML with Melon).
 There is a lot of messy code.

 There is some documentation in the [docs](docs) folder.
 Most documentation is inline at the start of the implementation of each function.